Jasmin1117/documentation/README.md

 1. Click "Payslip" and select a payslip from the list.
 2. Your electronic payslip is displayed, containing earnings, deductions, benefits, and summary.

-### Reporting Capabilities for Finance

-#### Generate Payslip Reports:
-1. Click "Generate Payslip".
-2. Select start pay date and end pay date.
-3. Click "Execute" to review the generated payslips of all employees.
-The list of employees for the specified period is displayed, including employee info, earnings, deductions, benefits, and summary with take-home pay.

-The system includes a dashboard for reporting and analytics, providing insights into payroll trends, employee attendance patterns, and leave utilization.

 ### System Administrator Functionalities

 #### Add New User: